BRAND AND GENERIC CHOICES

 If your PH therapy is covered under Medicare Part D, what you pay out of pocket each month will vary over the course of the year.

 PHA believes that patients’ needs and clinicians’ judgment should drive medical care.
 With your medical care teams, you may wish to consider questions like these when choosing between brand and generic therapy:

 - How would my current out-of-pocket cost for this medication compare to my out-of-pocket responsibility for the generic equivalent?

 - Will my eligibility for co-pay assistance change when transitioning from brand to generic therapy?

-- If I currently benefit from support services such as a nursing hotline provided by a specialty pharmacy, drug manufacturer or other source, will the same services be available after a transition to generic therapy?
+- If I currently benefit from support services such as a nursing hotline from a specialty pharmacy, drug manufacturer or other source, will the same services be available after a transition to generic therapy?

-- What is the difference between “Dispense as Written” and “Generic Substitution Permitted” prescriptions?
-If my insurance company requires transition to the generic therapy, is my prescription written in a way that will allow me to do so without a disruption in my treatment?
+- What is the difference between “dispense as written” and “generic substitution permitted” prescriptions?
+If my insurance company requires a transition to the generic therapy, is my prescription written in a way that will allow me to do so without a disruption in my treatment?